The Homogenizing Effect of Large Language Models on Human Expression and Thought: Perspectival Diversity

+{ Similar to efforts aimed at enhancing lexical diversity in LLM generations, recent research has also sought to increase perspective diversity through both prompting and fine-tuning approaches \citep{hayati2023far,hu2024debate}.
+For instance, researchers have introduced a debate-based framework in which multiple models interact to produce arguments that are broader in scope and more balanced across viewpoints \citep{hu2024debate}.
+Further through fine-tuning, reinforcement learning frameworks have been adapted to mitigate ``preference collapse'' by adjusting reward functions to account for underrepresented or minority preferences, balancing performance with diversity \citep{xiao2024algorithmic}.
+Yet it remains unclear whether these strategies truly embody human-aligned pluralism of perspectives and contextual depth, highlighting the need for more systematic evaluation. }

-This power to simulate and frame perspectives does not remain contained within the model; it actively shapes users’ viewpoints through repeated interaction.
-As LLMs become integrated into writing, ideation, and dialogue, they begin to influence how individuals perceive, frame, and evaluate the world, narrowing perspectives rooted in lived experiences central to authentic expression \citep{hwang202580}.
-Classic models of ideation and group cognition highlight how environmental cues and shared social settings regulate which memories are activated and which ideas come to mind \citep{lubart2001models,nijstad2002cognitive,nijstad2006group,dougherty1999minerva}.
-LLMs, however, intervene in this process.
-By providing the same prompts or completions to millions of users, they introduce a globally shared ideational context.
+{ This power to simulate and frame perspectives does not remain contained within the model; as LLMs become integrated into daily lives, they begin to influence how individuals perceive and frame the world, narrowing perspectives that are naturally rooted in lived experiences \citep{hwang202580}, environmental, and social contexts \citep{lubart2001models,nijstad2002cognitive}.
+Studies show that when people remember events together, they tend to align their memories with others in the group, reinforcing shared details while forgetting those left unmentioned \citep{coman2015social}.
+LLMs, however, can amplify this dynamic on a global scale: by exposing millions of users to the same suggestions and perspectives, they foster similar patterns of recall and association, promoting convergence in what people collectively remember and express. }

-One setting where this influence is particularly concerning is co-writing with LLM-based assistants that have already been reported to be used in perspective writings \citep{zhang2025generative}. \citet{jakesch2023co} demonstrate that participants exposed to LLMs engineered to frame social media posts positively or negatively adopted those framings in their own responses.
-After co-authoring with the model, participants’ survey answers shifted in the direction of the model’s bias, showing how LLM-generated language can subtly recalibrate user attitudes.
-Similarly, \citet{poddar2023ai} find that AI-assisted descriptions of personal and professional interests become more polished and institutionally aligned, shaping both self-presentation and self-perception.

-This homogenizing influence extends to cultural self-expression. \citet{agarwal2025ai} demonstrate that Indian participants using LLMs to write about culturally salient topics (e.g., cuisine) produced essays that became more similar to those of American participants.
-Analysis based on Hofstede's cultural dimensions \citep{hofstede2001culture} revealed a loss of region-specific cues such as rituals, collective symbols, and lexical markers, replaced by more generic or Westernized narratives.
-These shifts raise questions about persuasive influence.
-As \citet{rashotte2007social} note, social influence can operate independently of coercion or authority, where even mere users' interaction with LLMs may persuade users to adopt the model's language or framing without realizing the shift, especially in the absence of transparency about the model's underlying biases.